micropython/micropython/docs/library/network.rst

 module, a MicroPython variant/build with network capabilities must be installed.
 Network drivers for specific hardware are available within this module and are used to configure hardware network interface(s).
-Network services provided by configured interfaces are then available for use via the :mod:`socket` module.
+Network services provided by configured interfaces are then available for use via the :mod:`usocket` module.

 For example::